anthonymobile/njbuswatcher_2020/README.md

 - **Trip Playback**
     - Generate a list of runs, linked to 'playback' pages via an API call that spits out geojson for all points in routelog for a single run, on a specific date, and display on a page using mapbox live update [tutorial](https://www.mapbox.com/mapbox-gl-js/example/live-update-feature/).
 - **map improvements**
+    - show bus symbol as circle with route # in center (especially on closer zooms)
     - Show Congestion
         - change color of bunching buses on the map?
         - indicate congested route segments